B-Kiraly/Coursera-Meta-Frontend-8-Capstone-Project-v2/README.md

 button to link back to the homepage from the reservation confirmation screen

-Make a component to display the cart state & convert is from a useState to a context.
+Make a component to display the cart context.
 Show the cumulative price of all orders, and give the user the ability to simulate submitting an order.
 Added a cart notification number as a before/after css attribute in the navbar.

 Improve aesthetics